zhengcao/madlib/README.md

 # MadLib
-In this project, you will explore handling input events and submission by create a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) game.
+In this project, you will explore handling input events and submission by creating a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) game.

-This is a [Stage]() project.
+This is a [Stage 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md#stage-2) individual project.
 You will be submitting a PR for this project at the end.

 ## Learning Goals
-- Extend code provided
 - Practice using events
 - Pass custom information to an event handler function
 - Dynamically construct components based on data
+- Extend code provided

 ## Scaffolding
 The data structure that drives the UI is madlibs/MadLibs.js.
 To complete your objectives, you will not need to modify this file.
 The data in this file is an array of Madlib objects.
 A MadLib object has three properties that you'll utilize: